Read this article summarized with

 • Training involves more than procedures.
 Safety culture, company policies, soft skills, and compliance topics that go beyond step-by-step instructions.

 • You need assessments and quizzes.
-Verifying understanding, not just access.
 Testing whether operators know the correct torque value, not just whether they opened the document.

 • You manage training across a large, distributed workforce.
 Hundreds or thousands of learners with different training requirements by role, location, or department.